rllzyy/minio-resources-operator/README.md

 Kubernetes Operator that manage buckets and users on a Minio server.

-This is a fork of github.com/rllzyy/minio-resources-operator that keeps all Minio crednetials in Hashicorp Vault.
+This is a fork of https://github.com/rllzyy/minio-resources-operator that keeps all Minio credentials in Hashicorp Vault.

 ## Usage